Your free business.com+ membership unlocks exclusive tech deals and advisor support

 $session = New-SFTPSession -ComputerName ‘MYSFTPSERVER’ -Credential $Credential -AcceptKey

-Damdiyal advises using try-catch blocks when setting up SFTP sessions.
+Damdiyal advised using try-catch blocks when setting up SFTP sessions.
 “Wrap commands in try-catch blocks [to] capture potential issues, such as network interruptions or authentication failures and log them for easier debugging,” Damdiyal explained.

 Arulpiragasam emphasized the importance of establishing secure connections and properly managing file paths to avoid errors.
 “Before deploying scripts, test them in a controlled environment to ensure reliability and avoid inadvertent data overwrites,” Arulpiragasam advised.
 “Always include error handling in your scripts to improve reliability and log essential actions to simplify troubleshooting.”